ronaldkonjer/generator-bootstrap-kickstarter/app/templates/_README.md

 See [Installing and updating external ressources with bower](#using-bower) if you’re new to Bower.

+## Mac issues NPM install
+When working on a mac and having issues with the npm install, you can fix it by taking the following steps.
+Start of with:
+- run npm cache clean
+- run brew uninstall node
+- remove the node_modules in the project directory
+- reinstal node with brew.
+- run brew update
+- run brew upgrade node
+- run npm install in the project directory

+For more information see [install-node-js-npm-mac](http://blog.teamtreehouse.com/install-node-js-npm-mac.)

 ## Grunt Workflow and tasks

 When completed the setup, you'll be able to run the various Grunt tasks provided from the command line.